 Piling up too much on your plate, and then regretting it later will not prove to be a fruitful work strategy.
 So instead of adding all the textures, and colours in one layout, follow the less is more mantra.
 Making the user experience hassle free and easy to consume, thus your design must not feature too many contrasting elements and tacky textures piled on top of each other.
 Remember, effective designs are clear cut, balanced, and follow the rules of simplicity.
 Learning the art of visual communication and design requires patience, and you are going to make many mistakes before finally grasping the science behind this digital art.

 One of our eLearning courses, which follows a simple, clean navigation layout

-Learn more about design
+want to Learn more about design?

 We blog regularly about design topics, such as - UX design tips, avoiding graphic design sins, how to make eLearning design awesome - and much more.
 We also follow blogs like Aisle One, Design Observer and Dexigner in order to get in depth knowledge of graphic design and visual literacy.

 If you want to find out more about our design skills, take a